 - a.
 Comply with the Provincial Housing Target Order. - b.
 Publish a Housing Target Progress Report on the municipal webpage annually. - c.
 Promote a variety of housing forms and tenures in all residential areas to accommodate singles, families, seniors, multi-generational and extended families of all abilities, means and stages of life. - d.
 Ensure a diverse mix of medium density and high-density housing forms in Growth Priority Areas to support a variety of household types and sizes, income levels and life stages where residents can satisfy their daily needs by accessing transit, community amenities and services. - e.
 Encourage housing design that incorporates private open space, rooftops, gardens, greenspace and children's play areas to foster social connections, inclusion and intergenerational relationships. - f.
 Integrate universal design features and principles to create housing options for people of all ages and abilities, including those aging in place. - g.
-Support the creation of purpose-built rental, non-market, and below-market housing units.
-Evaluate the economic viability of implementing planning and financial tools, including but not limited to, reduced parking standards, height or density bonusing, pre-zoning, fast-tracked land use or development permits, or waived permitting fees.
+Support the creation of purpose-built rental, non-market, and below-market housing units. through planning and financial tools, including but not limited to, Evaluate the economic viability of implementing planning and financial tools, including but not limited to, reduced parking standards, height or density bonusing, pre-zoning, fast-tracked land use or development permits, or and waived permitting fees.